Chrysilla volupe

 Chrysilla volupe is a species of spider of the family Salticidae.
-It is found in Pakistan, Sri Lanka, India, Nepal, and Bhutan.
+It is found in Pakistan, India, Sri Lanka, Nepal, Bhutan, Bangladesh and Myanmar.

 Karsch begins his original 1879 description with »Ein durch Mischung von vier, zum Theil metallisch-glänzender Farben wundervolles Spinnchen.« ("Through the mixture of four, partly metallic colors a marvelous little spider").
 The species name is derived from Latin volup "pleasant".

 Description

 Female from Coimbatore, Tamil Nadu, India.

 Male

 The male has a total length of approximately 5.44 mm, with the carapace measuring 2.14 mm long and 1.76 mm wide.
 The carapace is covered with reddish orange scales and features two broad bluish iridescent transverse stripes—one behind the anterior eye row and another between the posterior lateral eyes.
 A broad quadrangular patch is present on the posterior slope of the carapace.

 The anterior eyes are surrounded by reddish-orange orbital setae in the upper half and white orbital setae in the lower half.
 The clypeus is covered by bluish iridescent scales that diverge laterally.
 The first pair of legs is robust and black, while legs II–III are yellow.
 The tarsi of legs II–IV are white, and leg IV has a dark brown femur with blackish annulation at the joints of each segment.
 All legs are covered with iridescent scales that reflect metallic shades of golden and purplish tinge.

 The abdomen is elongate and narrow, covered with fine iridescent hairs.
 Reddish orange scales are present mid-dorsally, forming an M-shaped patch resting on a broad transverse patch below.